Updated: Oct 6

 VISITING THE ARCHIVES

-The National Archives is located at west end of Bishop Street, Dublin 8, with Dublin Institute of Technology at the east, meaning very economical eating options at lunchtime.
+The National Archives is located at the west end of Bishop Street, Dublin 8, with the Dublin Institute of Technology at the east, meaning very economical eating options at lunchtime.
 The National Archives has a very useful search function available on their website which gives an indication of the treasures that can be discovered, and it is advisable to do some reconnaissance before your visit.
-The Archives are open Monday to Friday 9.15 to 17.00 (exceptions here), including lunchtime.
+The Archives are open Monday to Friday from 10.00 to 17.00 (exceptions here) and closed during lunchtime.

 The Reading Room and Application Office for the Reader's Ticket is on the fifth floor.
 Before getting there however, on your first visit you will need to show your documentary evidence of identity and address to the person at reception (on the ground floor), who will inspect your documents, ask you to sign the attendance book (you need to sign in and sign out every time you visit the Archives) and show you to the cloakroom.

 Figure 4: Reader's Ticket for the National Archives of Ireland.

 The cloakroom provides a secure location for your belongings.
 The only personal items allowed in the reading room are materials for taking notes i.e. laptop, digital camera, notepaper and pencil.
 Pencils are available in the reading room, as is a pencil sharpener as you are not allowed to bring your own.
 Suffice to say food and drink are not allowed in the reading room.
 For a full list of rules, you can check out the FAQ when you are booking online for a research slot here.